etalab/piaf/README.md

 ```

-Now you have tow options : install the app with Docker or without
+Now you have two options: install the app with Docker or without

 ### Installing with Docker